Messages from the Faculty

 Agricultural Science Course

-Toward agronomists who will be active in the future of agriculture and forestry
+Towards agronomists who are responsible for the next generation of agriculture and forestry for agronomists

 Healthcare Course